 With the invention of the Kavanjo banjo pickup and its improvement to amplifying the banjo so that in 2010 even our Goodtime banjo is made with this premium pickup.

-Steve Martin loved the Goodtime so much that we made the Goodtime Crow banjo and the Rare Bird Alert Goodtime models (2010-2011).
+Steve Martin loved the Goodtime so much that he asked us to make complimentary banjos for two albums that you may have heard of.
+The result?
+The Goodtime Crow banjo and the Goodtime Rare Bird Alert models (2010-2011).
 Are you an Apocalypse fan?
 Then the Goodtime Zombie Killer that was introduced in 2013 is right up your alley.
 You asked for a 6-string Goodtime banjo and the Goodtime Solana 6 was launched in 2014 along with the new 12” rim Goodtime Americana banjo for the more traditional warmth of folk tunes.

 We have travelled together from the past to the present and we can cue the camera’s lights to bright and beautiful because now Greg and Janet Deering have added the much desired banjo ukulele in both concert and tenor scales.
 And the Classic Goodtime banjos have given way for the Artisan Goodtime banjos that feature a Midnight Maple™ fingerboard and elaborate white inlays.
 You asked for it and Deering has always been happy to make it for you.

 Here’s to 20 more years of good times together!
 Thanks for the memories!!